LCAV/dsp-labs/README.md

 around the world can try them out.

 Even if the [hardware](https://lcav.gitbook.io/dsp-labs/bom) cannot be obtained, the main lessons in DSP can still be acquired in Python with your laptop!
 In this case, you can skip ahead to Chapter 3, but we do recommend reading [Section 2.1](https://lcav.gitbook.io/dsp-labs/passthrough/audio-io) on Audio I/O theory.

-A pre-print describing the development of these exercises can be found [here](https://infoscience.epfl.ch/record/258046/files/dsp_labs_icassp_2019.pdf).

 Table of contents: